-Coughlin, Chien and Ravikumar extend the question-and-answer question session to accommodate all audience questions.
+Cletus Coughlin, YiLi Chien and B. Ravikumar extend the question-and-answer session to accommodate all audience questions.

 Cletus Coughlin: Okay, let's continue on for a few more minutes.
 And we can start back there.

 Q: Dr. Ravi, in the United States no one wants a Walmart in their backyard until it gets there, and then it saves the average family over $1,000.
 I understand that Walmart tried to open in India but there was such turmoil.
 And they're a very, very efficient raise of productivity, although they do put less efficient shop owners out of work.
 What are your thoughts about big conglomerates that have much more efficient, much more total productivity factor, but yet threaten the local economy like it does here?

 B. Ravikumar: So this goes to the labor regulation point that I was trying to pick up on.
 What I said about manufacturing is in some ways also true of retail trade, like Walmart for instance.
 So the idea that it will displace local labor is sort of part of the equation.
 But the gain that comes from productivity, if the local labor could be absorbed in other activities as opposed to just a specific industry like retail trade, then I think this wouldn't be a problem.
 So the removal of the distortion not only helps Walmart kind of come in and improve the retail productivity, but at the same time it opens up avenues for the displaced workers in other industries that could be potentially beneficial for the economy as a whole and definitely for them.
 So it's come to a stage, the blocking is happening as a result of justifying one distortion by pointing to another distortion.
 So both of them should be eliminated.